CorMazz/chronolab/chronolab/README.md

 6. **Add a callback to update the y-axis range when there is a rangeslider the same way that [this guy did it](https://github.com/plotly/plotly.js/issues/1876#issuecomment-1232030346).**
 7. **Automatic video start time parsing**
    1. Search for anything resembling a datetime string in the video file name and use that as the video start time.
+8. **Make Video React to Plot**
+   1. If you click on a specific point at the plot, have the video scroll to that point.
+9. **Add Frame by Frame Video Seeking**

 ## TODO